Chery Tiggo 5x: Ebro S400

 Ebro unveiled their third model S400 at the 2025 Automobile Barcelona, after launching s700 and s800 in the final quarter of 2024.
 It's based in 2024 facelift Tiggo 4 and with a hybrid system with 211 hp.
 This product will be arrive alongside 2025 and will be assembled in Ebro's factory in Barcelona.

 Other versions

 Tiggo 5x High Energy (2025)

-Starting from 2025, the Chinese market Chery Omoda 5 was renamed to the Tiggo 5x High Energy, featuring a revised front grille design.
+Starting from 2025, the Chinese market Omoda C5 was renamed to the Tiggo 5x High Energy, featuring a revised front grille design.